KeyanSong/431-2018/slides/postclass/README.md

 If you want to know everything Dr. Love can think of related to course grading and grades, [read this document](https://github.com/THOMASELOVE/431-2018/blob/master/slides/postclass/grades.md).

+## Interested in participating in a 5-minute survey from R Studio?

+**RStudio asks**: Do you wonder how and why people learn R?
+If you've learned or are planning to learn R, fill out our 5 minute survey, and we'll present the findings at `rstudio::conf 2019` in Austin, TX.
+Full disclosure of how the data will be used is on the first page of the survey, which you'll find at https://t.co/MKehzVAGtw

-## When Will Information Be Posted About 432?
+## When Will Information Be Posted About ...

+### 432?

 Substantial information will be available no later than 2019-01-11.
 I will send out an email to everyone registered for 432 (or who has requested my permission to enroll in that course) later in December.